Material-Blazor/Material.Blazor/articles/Toast.md

 ## Summary

 The toast service is an added extra, styled to fit in with Material.Blazor, but outside the Material Theme specification.
-Our implementation is a reworked port of
+Our implementation is a revised port of
 [Chris Sainty's Blazored/Toast](https://github.com/Blazored/Toast).

 ## Service Setup and Anchor